-Northern 3 VCT PLC is a Venture Capital Trust (VCT) which has been listed on the London Stock Exchange since September 2001.
+Northern Venture Trust PLC (the Company) is a Venture Capital Trust (VCT) which has been listed on the London Stock Exchange since 1995.
 The Company invests mainly in unquoted venture capital holdings, with its remaining assets invested in a portfolio of equity investments, quoted investment funds and bank deposits.

-Northern 3 VCT PLC is managed by Mercia Fund Management Limited (Mercia), a wholly owned subsidiary of Mercia Asset Management PLC.
-Mercia is a specialist alternative asset manager with over 15 years' experience of providing capital to high-growth UK SMEs, meeting a large, growing and under-served need for long-term investment capital.
+Northern Venture Trust PLC is advised by Mercia Fund Management Limited (Mercia), a wholly owned subsidiary of Mercia Asset Management PLC (MAM).
+MAM is a specialist alternative asset manager with over 15 years' experience of providing capital to high-growth UK SMEs, meeting a large, growing and under-served need for long-term investment capital.
 Mercia offers high-growth UK SMEs a complete capital solution including private equity, debt, seed and venture capital (the latter category accounting for the majority of its investment activity).
-In being managed by Mercia, the VCTs have the opportunity to invest alongside Mercia's own funds that are able to provide replacement capital.
+In being advised by Mercia, the VCTs have the opportunity to coinvest alongside Mercia's own funds that are able to provide replacement capital and invest without the restrictions of the VCT Rules.

-Mercia also acts as manager or adviser of Northern Venture Trust PLC and Northern 2 VCT PLC, in addition to various other investment funds.
-The Company, Northern Venture Trust PLC and Northern 2 VCT PLC are generally known in the market as the Northern VCTs and are the only VCTs which Mercia manages or advises.
+Mercia also acts as investment manager of Northern 2 VCT PLC and Northern 3 VCT PLC, in addition to various other investment funds.
+The Company, Northern 2 VCT PLC and Northern 3 VCT PLC are generally known in the market as the Northern VCTs and are the only VCTs which Mercia manages or advises.

-Mercia Asset Management PLC is auoted on AIM.
+Mercia Asset Management PLC is quoted on AIM (Alternative Investment Market).

-Northern 3 VCT PLC is a member of the Association of Investment Companies (AIC).
+Northern Venture Trust PLC is a member of the Association of Investment Companies (AIC).